FOR IMMEDIATE RELEASE – 6 December 2022

-“I love this idea” Boy George joins other celebrities in endorsing TOLOBoy George
+“I love this idea” – Boy George joins other celebrities in endorsing TOLO

 “We have a great team of dedicated volunteers who want to make a difference to people’s lives, no matter how small.
-One of our volunteers met us when he was homeless.
-He visited us often and was so motivated he was able to seek accommodation and now volunteers with us every week,” said Hayley Eroeola who helped set up and run the Take One Leave One Vauxhall rail.
+One of our volunteers met us when he was homeless and now has found accommodation and now helps us out every week,” said Hayley Ereola who helped set up and run the Take One Leave One Vauxhall rail in 2020 after seeing it on Twitter.

-Take One Leave One (“TOLO”) has the received the thumbs up from homelessness charities including Centrepoint, Shelter, Crisis and the Big Issue who helped promote the project on social media over a number of years.
+Take One Leave One has the received the thumbs up from homelessness charities including Centrepoint, Shelter, Crisis and the Big Issue who have helped promote the project over a number of years.

 TWITTER – @Take1_Leave1